leonar15/startup-checklist/README.md

 4. <a name=free-tool4></a>[Wave](https://www.waveapps.com/) - free accounting software, with extra services for $fee

 ### <a name=nonfree-tools></a>Non-free tools
+1. <a name=tool2></a>[Clerky](https://www.clerky.com/offerings#company-formation) - software to handle the complete set of company formation paperwork online (incorporation, appointing directors and officers, issuing stock, protecting IP, etc.)
-1. <a name=tool1></a>[InCorp](http://www.freeregisteredagent.com/delaware/registered-agent-service/) - will file DE incorporation papers quickly on your behalf for ~$150, including state fees
+2. <a name=tool1></a>[InCorp](http://www.freeregisteredagent.com/delaware/registered-agent-service/) - will file DE incorporation papers quickly on your behalf for ~$150, including state fees

 ### References
 * **Q:** Choosing between C-corp, S-corp, and LLC?
 [Answer](http://www.obliviousinvestor.com/llc-vs-s-corp-vs-c-corp/)